-Splunk is a streaming destination type.
-When Cribl is installed/co-located in a Splunk heavy forwarder, with Splunk Load Balanced output you can load balance data out to multiple Splunk receivers.
+Splunk is a streaming destination type and with Splunk Load Balanced output you can load balance data out to multiple Splunk receivers.

 How does load balancing work

 Cribl will attempt to load balance outbound data as fairly as possibly across all receivers.
 Data is sent to all receivers simultaneously and the amount sent to each depends on these parameters: